bluerobotics/BlueOS/README.md

 ## Deveompment Environment

-Docker based development environment is available for via the dev.yml docker compose file.
+Docker based development environment is available for via the [`core/compose/compose.yml`](core/compose/compose.yml) docker compose file.
 This will start a development environment with all the required services as well as mount all of the needed directories in this repository for development.

 ```bash
 docker compose -f core/compose/compose.yml up
 ```

-when restarting the development environment you may need to remove the volumes to ensure that the development environment is clean.
+When restarting the development environment you may need to remove the volumes to ensure that the development environment is clean.

 ```bash
 docker compose -f core/compose/compose.yml down